Existing and emerging models

 On-street bikes arrived on the streets of London in 2010, this highly successful scheme has grown to over 16,000 bikes across London, echoing developments in other major cities across the world.

-In the following years bike share scheme have successfully been established outside the capital including Liverpool, Glasgow, Belfast, Reading, and Oxford.
+In the following years bike share scheme have successfully been established outside the capital including Liverpool, Glasgow, Belfast, Brighton, and Cardiff.

 Since 2016 the sector has grown fast with new financial models, technological advances, partnerships integrating schemes with other modes and the offer of electric bike share.

-Bikes are placed in clusters of 5-20 fixed to docking stations framework by various forms of attachment.
-Docks are placed in key locations around the town/city and regular intervals in between for convenience.
-The dock may include a terminal to release the bike or the technology may also be located on the bikes.
-The bikes can be returned to any dock to end the hire and with some technology it is possible to lock them on cycle parking stands if the dock is full.
+The bikes can be returned to any station to end the hire and with some technology it is possible to lock them on cycle parking stands if the docking station is full.
 Typically, pricing models encourage half hour short hop hires although they can be hired for longer.
-The need for a docking station to host the technology and park each bike is less common in new schemes now as there is a move to create “infrastructure light” solutions.

 Free-floating systems deploy smart bikes but allow the bikes to be dropped off at any location within a city or town’s boundaries.
 A set of guidelines are provided on how to safely park a bike without causing obstructions.